 Store It Properly

 One of the most important things to decide is where you’ll store your car.
 While you can store it covered outside, ideally, you’ll have access to at least a covered garage or storage unit.
-For newer vehicles (or classic cars), a temperature-controlled storage until provides the best protection.
+For newer vehicles (or classic cars), a climate-controlled storage until provides the best protection.

 Pro tip: If you aren’t using your car for six months or more, you might be able to temporarily drop your insurance coverage or reduce it to liability only.
 This could save you quite a bit of money on your monthly insurance bill.